-N-acetylcysteine (NAC) is a potential tool for the treatment of bipolar depression (and a bunch of other addiction-related problems).
+Here is a potential new tool for the treatment of bipolar depression (and a bunch of other addiction-related problems).
 It beat placebo in bipolar depression in a well-controlled trial.Berk And the stuff is cheap.
 And it is only one chemical step away from a normal body molecule, although big doses are not “natural.”

 Short Answer: it is just an amino acid — same as the stuff you eat every day, in protein — called cysteine.
+You’ll find it in beans, lentils, spinach, bananas, salmon and tuna.
 The N-acetyl business is just to make your gut absorb it better (thus N-acetylcysteine, or NAC).

 Cysteine has anti-oxidant effects.
 That was the first reason it was studied.
 It also affects a neurotransmitter called glutamate (as does lamotrigine).
 In some research studies, it was used for one reason but may have actually worked through the other!
 At this point, it’s not clear exactly how the stuff is helping, when it does; but it seems clearly more than a placebo.